86Box/docs/settings/peripherals.rst

 ISA RTC
 ^^^^^^^

 Emulate an ISA real-time clock card, for machines without an integrated real-time clock.
+Click |clear| to search for cards by name.

 The I/O port and/or IRQ used by the selected controller can be configured through the *Configure* button.